OCA/manufacture/mrp_bom_product_price_margin/readme/DESCRIPTION.rst

-Help handling cost and sale price of product variant linked to bill of material.
+Help handling cost and sale price of product template linked to bill of material.